ssbc/patchwork-threads/README.md

 // get a flattened msg-list of the thread, ready for rendering threadlib.flattenThread (thread)

-// replace each msg in a flattened thread with its latest revision threadlib.reviseFlatThread(ssb, thread, cb)
+// replace each msg content in a flattened thread with its latest revision threadlib.reviseFlatThread(ssb, thread, cb)

 // get top-level thread structure (no replies of replies)